Lotware/Lotware/README.md

 👨‍💻 &nbsp;I am working at Softtek from Perú as Developer .Net Senior.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I am studying  a Master in Full Stack  at Three Points.\
 🌱 &nbsp;I am on track for learning more about Web3, Microservice Based Architecture, Machine Learning.\
 ✍️ &nbsp;In my free time.
 I like to make music.\
 💬 &nbsp;Feel free to reach out to me for any consulting or proposal freelance.\
 ✉️ &nbsp;You can shoot me an email at garciacancinojhon@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://onedrive.live.com/?authkey=%21AKntgUe4LOwU4xA&id=2C11D5C642133C04%213605&cid=2C11D5C642133C04&parId=root&parQt=sharedby&o=OneUp) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://docs.google.com/document/d/1IROAiUFDh4UcRhzbuEp18aulq4vRCktu/edit) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>